 36. Withdrawal or Resignation While Charges Pending

-Students: If a student has an allegation pending for violation of the Policy on Equal Opportunity, Harassment, and Nondiscrimination, SEBTS may place a hold on a student’s ability to graduate and/or to receive an official transcript/diploma.

-participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
-Should a student Respondent permanently withdraw from SEBTSSEBTS, the resolution process ends, as SEBTS no longer has disciplinary jurisdiction over the withdrawn student.
+a.
+Students: Should a Respondent decide not to not participate in the resolution process, the process proceeds absent their participation to a reasonable resolution.
+Should a student Respondent permanently withdraw from SEBTS, the resolution process ends with a dismissal, as SEBTS no longer has disciplinary jurisdiction over the withdrawn student.

-However, SEBTS will continue to address and remedy any systemic issues, variables that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+However, SEBTS will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.

-If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to SEBTSSEBTS unless and until all sanctions have been satisfied.
+If the student Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the resolution process may continue remotely and that student is not permitted to return to SEBTS unless and until all sanctions, if any, have been satisfied.

-bbDuring the resolution process, SEBTS may put a hold on a responding student’s transcript or place a notation on a responding student’s transcript or dean’s disciplinary certification that a disciplinary matter is pending.

-Employees: Should an employee Respondent resign with unresolved allegations pending, the resolution process ends, as SEBTS no longer has disciplinary jurisdiction over the resigned employee.
+b.
+Employees: Should an employee Respondent resign with unresolved allegations pending, the resolution process ends with dismissal, as SEBTS no longer has disciplinary jurisdiction over the resigned employee.

-However, SEBTS will continue to address and remedy any systemic issues, variables that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment or discrimination.
+However, SEBTS will continue to address and remedy any systemic issues or concerns that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.

-The employee who resigns with unresolved allegations pending is not eligible for rehire with SEBTSSEBTS and the records retained by the Title IX Coordinator will reflect that status.
+The employee who resigns with unresolved allegations pending is not eligible for admission or rehire with SEBTS and the records retained by the Title IX Coordinator will reflect that status.

-All SEBTS responses to future inquiries regarding employment references for that individual will include that the former employee resigned during a pending disciplinary matter.
+All Recipient responses to future inquiries regarding employment references for that individual will include that the former employee resigned during a pending disciplinary matter.

 37. Appeals